MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 <properties
-    pageTitle="Learn how to parse an array of items and take an action based on a condition by using the Apply to each action.| Microsoft Flow" description="Use Microsoft Flow to loop through an array of items." services=""
+    pageTitle="Learn how to parse an array of items and take an action based on a condition by using the apply to each action.| Microsoft Flow" description="Use Microsoft Flow to loop through an array of items to check multiple conditions and take actions based on those conditions." services=""
     suite="flow"
     documentationCenter="na"